First email: February 7, 2019 at 12:50 PM

 Dear Prof. Dr. Robert Spekkens:

 In 1977, I joined David Bohm and his doctoral candidates to become a point, a line, a triangle and a tetrahedron (a three-hour seminar).
 In 1979 Viki Weisskopf helped arranged for me to meet and have a private one-on-one with John Bell at CERN.
-In 1980 I sent six months studying one day per week with Olivier Costa de Beauregard and the one with J.P.
-Vigiers at the Institut Henri Poincare.
-Then, with my head spinning, I returned home to Boston to make a living.
+In 1980 I sent five months studying one day per week with Olivier Costa de Beauregard and another day with J.P.
+Vigiers, both at the Institut Henri Poincaré.
+Then, with my head spinning, I returned home to Boston and decided it was time to make a living.